Estimating Time-Varying Epidemic Severity Rates with Adaptive Deconvolution: Introduction

 In this work, we propose an approach that overcomes the limitations of these methods.
 Our method has less bias than the existing ratio-based estimators, as it is based on performing deconvolution in a model that explicitly encodes time-varying severity rates in order to generate secondary events from primary events.
 At its core, our deconvolution model stems from a Poisson-binomial characterization of the relationship between primary and secondary event counts.
 Since this model is underspecified, we use regularization---specifically, a form of trend filtering---to smooth out the estimated severity rates, while maintaining the ability to adapt to potentially abrupt changes in the underlying signal (thanks to the local adaptivity of trend filtering).
 In the real-time case, we use additional regularization at the right tail of the sequence, originally developed in \citet{Jahja2022}.
 Our work expands on \citet{fusedlasso}, which proposes to estimate severity rates using a similar but more restricted framework, based on squared loss and total variation penalties.

 We validate our methodology on a broad range of experiments.
 These experiments start with real data on COVID-19 hospitalizations during the pandemic, and hypothetical hospitalization-fatality rate (HFR) curves that we craft based on associating the major four variants (original strain, Alpha, Delta, and Omicron) with fixed but data-driven HFRs.
 We then simulate COVID-19 deaths using a Poisson-binomial (or beta-binomial, in cases where overdispersion is present) model which uses observed hospitalization counts and hypothetical HFR curves.
-Tuning all hyperparameters with cross-validation, our deconvolution method averages over 15\% lower MAE than the convolutional ratio estimator in the retrospective case.
+Tuning all hyperparameters with cross-validation, our deconvolution method yields around 15\% lower MAE than the convolutional ratio estimator in the retrospective case.
 This improvement increases to 55\% when comparing to the lagged ratio, arguably the standard choice in current practice \citep{yuan2020monitoring, timevar_ifr, horita2022global, lagged_chinese, LIU2023100350}.
 The benefits in the real-time case are similarly strong.
 Our method continues to outperform ratio-based methods under various degrees of model misspecification.
-Lastly, the same qualitative benefits are observed on real COVID-19 deaths.
+Finally, the same qualitative benefits are observed on real COVID-19 deaths, as we describe shortly in the subsection below.

 The rest of this article is structured as follows.
-In Section \ref{sec:stat-model}, we develop the Poisson-binomial model and corresponding approximations used for deconvolution.
-In Section \ref{sec:estimators}, we introduce our approaches for severity rate estimation, in both retrospective and real-time cases.
-In Section \ref{sec:setup}, we describe our simulation setup, and in Section \ref{sec:results}, we analyze its results.
-In Section \ref{sec:real-data}, we analyze and compare HFR estimates on real COVID-19 deaths.
-In Section \ref{sec:discussion}, we conclude with a discussion.
+After previewing and motivating our methodology with a real data application comparing HFR estimates in Section \ref{sec:real-data}, we develop in Section \ref{sec:stat-model} the Poisson-binomial model, and corresponding approximations used for deconvolution.
+In Section \ref{sec:estimators}, we introduce our approaches for estimating severity rates, first in the retrospective setting and then in real-time.
+In Section \ref{sec:setup}, we describe our experimental setup, and in Section \ref{sec:results}, we analyze its results.
+Section \ref{sec:discussion} concludes with a discussion.